Jeffrey L. Bada: Biography

 Born on September 10, 1942, Bada studied at San Diego State University and obtained a BS in chemistry in 1965.
 He wanted to become a theoretical chemist, applying quantum mechanics to chemistry and had no prior interest in prebiotic chemistry.
 He met Stanley Miller at the University of California, San Diego (UCSD), who inspired him to take up the spark discharge experiment a step forward by studying amino acid stability.
 Bada completed his PhD in chemistry in 1968 under Miller's supervision.
 He worked as research fellow at the Hoffman Labs of the department of geological science at Harvard University for one year.
 In 1968, he joined the UCSD Department of Chemistry as instructor, and became assistant professor of marine chemistry in 1969.
 He became associate professor in 1974 and full professor in 1980.
 Between 1980 and 2009 he was director of NASA Specialized Center of Research and Training (NSCORT) in Exobiology.
 In 2009 he was promoted to distinguished professor, and in 2010 to distinguished research professor.
 He released more than 200 technical publications.
 Bada died in San Diego on September 1, 2024, at the age of 81.

 Professional achievements

 Geochemistry

 As a marine geochemist, Bada did significant research in geochronology.
-During the 1970s and 1980s, he developed an important technique of marine sediment dating through the measurement of the racemization rates of amino acids.
+During the 1970s and 1980s, he developed amino acid dating, an important technique in marine sediment dating through the measurement of the racemization rates of amino acids.
 This method is useful for dating a large span in geological time scale.
 This is useful in marine biology, paleontology, and archaeology for dating millions of years old organic materials based on their amino acid content.